ThreeSixes/iron-march-leak-helper/README.md

 - When you want to use it again use `docker-compose up` to start it again.

 ## Extras!
-### Prerequisits
+### Prerequisites
 - Python (2.7 or 3.6).
-Most Non-Windows operating systems have a System Python installed by default that should work.
+Most non-Windows operating systems have a System Python installed by default that should work.

 ### Tool list
 - `tools/unix2date.py` - This is a simple utility that converts unix time stamps in the dump to a human-readable UTC date.
 For example run `./tools/unix2date.py 1458552669` where the number is a timestamp from the database.
 The output will yield something like this: `2016-03-21 09:31:09 UTC`